Exact Fractionalized Ground States in an Extended Spin-1 Kitaev Chain: Action of conserved operators

 \section{Action of conserved operators}

-We seek to demonstrate Eq.~\ref{eq.Waction}, starting from the definitions of $\hat{W}$ operators in Eq.~\ref{eq.Ws} and the fractionalized construction.
-We first express a generic fractionalized state, following Fig.~\ref{fig.cartoon}, as
+We seek to demonstrate Eq.~7, starting from the definitions of $\hat{W}$ operators in Eq.~2 and the fractionalized construction.
+We first express a generic fractionalized state, following Fig.~1, as

-Here, $\vert \chi_j \rangle$ represents a bond-state of spinons $\{j_R,(j+1)_L\}$ that is either a singlet or the appropriate triplet.
+Here, $\vert \chi_j \rangle$ represents a bond state of spinons $\{j_R,(j+1)_L\}$ that is either a singlet or the appropriate triplet.
 The $\hat{P}^{S=1}$ operators are projectors onto the physical spin-1 space at each site.
 We next consider the action of $\hat{W}_j$ on this state,

 We have used the fact that $\hat{W}$ operators commute with spin-1 projections at all sites.
-This is because a $\hat{W}$ operator effects a spin-rotation on two spins at the ends of a bond, without changing the total spin at either site.
+This is because a $\hat{W}$ operator implements a spin-rotation on two spins at the ends of a bond, without changing the total spin at either site.
 This can be seen explicitly as follows.
 We consider an X bond between sites $j$ and $j+1$, for concreteness.
 In the fractionalized construction, we introduce two spinons at each site.

-We express $\hat{W}_j$ in the expanded Hilbert space of the spin-$\frac{1}{2}$ partons following the convention of Fig. \ref{fig.cartoon},
+We express $\hat{W}_j$ in the expanded Hilbert space of the spin-$\frac{1}{2}$ partons following the convention of Fig.~1,

 Here, $\sigma_y$'s are Pauli matrices that act on spin-$\frac{1}{2}$ moments.
 In the expanded Hilbert space, the projection operator onto the spin-1 subspace at site $j$ is given by

 acting on $ ^\dagger$.
 Using Eqs.~\ref{eq.Wmat} and \ref{eq.Pmat}, we can explicitly check that $[\hat{W}_{j},\hat{P}^{S=1}_{j_L,j_R}]=0$.
 In the same vein, we can check, by explicit construction, that $[\hat{W}_{j},\hat{P}^{S=1}_{(j+1)_L,(j+1)_R}]=0$.
 Projection operators at sites other than $j$ and $(j+1)$ trivially commute with $\hat{W}_j$.
 These arguments can also be checked to hold true on Y bonds.
 This justifies the last step in Eq.~\ref{eq.WPchi} where we have moved $\hat{W}_j$ past on-site projection operators.